 A model born to be replicated and implemented in other regions

-“The European regions selected will have access to know-how, lessons learned and documentation produced during the project”, explains Jorge González.
-Those regions interested in becoming a part the community can express their interest in this quick form.
-We will keep you updated!
+“The European regions selected will have access to know-how, lessons learnt and documentation produced during the project”, explains Jorge González.
+Those regions interested in becoming a part the community can express their interest here.
+The selection process will start in the following months.

 The inDemand project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No763735.

-Find more information about inDemand on the webpage www.indemandhealth.eu.
+Find more information about inDemand in the webpage www.indemandhealth.eu.